microsoft/vscode-wiki/Performance-Issues.md

 - Run VS Code in verbose mode and check whether there is any suspicious output in the console or the developer tools.
 You start VS Code in verbose mode with `code --verbose`.
 Also open the DevTools ("Help>Toggle Developer Tools") and open the console there.

 ### Measurements
+When you cannot share the workspace exposing the problem with us, then you can help us by providing performance profiles that we can analyze:

 - If VS Code feels not responsive then please create a CPU profile of the VS Code core (_renderer_ process) and attach it to the issue.
 To create a profile:
   -  Execute "F1 > Toggle Developer Tools."
 In the overflow menu of the developer tools <img width="380" alt="screen shot 2017-09-28 at 09 44 31" src="https://user-images.githubusercontent.com/1794099/30954796-d1be9e30-a431-11e7-959e-495d234c37c6.png">